 I founded a computation center that included three teams:

 - A Systems Administration team was responsible for servers and network infrastructures.

 - A Technical Support team was responsible for the installation and maintenance of PCs and end-user support.

 - An in-house Software Development team was created to clean up information and to build a new, custom-built information system (built on Microsoft IIS).

-- Data cleanup – a rigorous process of sorting and integrating information from paper archives and legacy information systems.
+- Data cleanup – a rigorous process of sorting and integrating information from paper archives and the legacy information systems.
 This required tight collaboration between the developers of different modules/capabilities with the different academic departments.
 Eg: the developer who owned the grades subsystem also owned major data collection, input, cleanup and verification proceses.

-- Technological Feasibility Study – demonstrating that a web-based information system was feasible (this was not obvious at the time).
+- Technological Feasibility Study – demonstrating that a web-based decenralized information system was feasible (this was not obvious at the time) using Microsoft IIS.

 - Information Architecture – creating an architecture that could grow and evolve as new solutions were built and new procedures were put in place.

-- Developing a Live System – establishing development processes that made it possible to gradually introduce new capabilities (and migrate away from legacy systems) while the systems were running production (frequent and modular deployment).
+- Developing a Living System – establishing development processes that made it possible to gradually introduce new capabilities (and migrate away from legacy systems) while the systems were running production (frequent and modular deployment).

 In addition to my managerial role, I also taught systems analysis to 2nd-year software engineering students in the technical college (the vocational 2-year training college).